 Giggin’ Policy Project

 The Giggin’ Policy project is an international project co-led by ten partners from five European countries, including the Netherlands, Ireland, UK, Lithuania and Spain.
-The project aims to strengthen young people’s participation and representation in the rise of platform economy.
-The project has been initiated in January 2021 and is expected to finish in January 2024.
+The project has been initiated on 15 January 2021 and aims to strengthen young people’s participation and representation in the rise of the platform economy.
+The project has been initiated in January 2021 and is expected to end on 14 January 2024.

 It is an international project co-led by ten partners from five European countries, including: Friesland College, Learning Hub Friesland, Friese Poort and Municipality Of Leeuwarden in the Netherlands, Meath County Council and Dundalk Institute Of Technology in Ireland, Newry & Mourne Co-operative and Enterprise Agency (NMEA) in Northern Ireland, Kaunas Vocational Training Centre (KSPMC) in Lithuania, as well as Barcelona Chamber of Commerce and Centre of Commercial Education (CEM) in Spain.
 The project is co-financed by the European Commission’s Erasmus+ programme, with a total project funding of €612,458.